gbilleyPeco/cost-to-serve/README.txt

 	   001-Transfer Matrix (Most Recent 12 Months) folder.
 	2. Ensure that the Account List.xlsx file has all accounts you wish to analyse labelled with a "Y" in the "Evaluate" column (column C).
 	3. Update the user inputs in 01-create-transfer-matrix-excel.py and RUN the file.
+(Can be done in Atlas).
 	4. Update the user inputs in 02-create-user-defined-columns.py and RUN the file.
+(Can be done in Atlas).
 	5. Update the user inputs in 1_CF_Inputs.yxmc and SAVE the file.
 	6. Update the user inputs in 3_Return Profile Creation - Output.yxmc and SAVE the file.
 	7. Update the user inputs in 4_Account Model Creation.yxmc and RUN the file.